 Supply and demand assumptions

-Annually, National Grid System Operator (SO) run the Future Energy Scenarios (FES) consultation which sets out the latest projections for gas supply and demand for all years to 2050.
+Annually, National Grid Electricity System Operator (ESO) run the Future Energy Scenarios (FES) consultation which sets out the latest projections for gas supply and demand for all years to 2050.
 This is based on information collected from many gas industry participants and the outcome of the long-term entry capacity auctions.
 This information is incorporated into the GTYS which is published at the end of our annual planning process and explains the latest volume forecasts, system reinforcement projects and investment plans.
 As published within the GTYS, one of the key drivers for investment in gas transportation infrastructure is the forecast level of 1-in-20 peak day demand.
 Therefore, NTS exit points are set to these flow levels.
 To manage the uncertainty in future supply patterns, we develop a range of supply scenarios to determine relevant network reinforcement and investment projects.

 Balancing the base network